 Should I Take the ACCA, CPA or the Singapore CA Qualification?

 Accounting has become a popular profession within the financial sector due to its excellent career prospects and chances of career progression.
-There are numerous courses and professional qualifications within the field such as Certified Public Accountant (CPA) or Association of Chartered Certified Accountants (ACCA) which cater to different purposes and academic backgrounds.
+There are numerous courses and professional qualifications within the field such as Certified Public Accountant (CPA) or Association of Chartered Certified Accountants (ACCA) that you can consider for training in accounting.

 What is ACCA?

-The qualification consists of 13 papers which students can complete within 3 to 10 years.
+The qualification consists of 13 papers which students can complete within three to ten years.
 ACCA requirements are not very stringent and students with a non-finance background can also apply.

 What is CPA?